OneIdentity/ansible-authentication-services/docs/CLIENT_CONFIG.md

 ### Configuration Files

-The contents of each configuration files are specified by a set of variables for each configuration file.
+The contents, creation, backup, and permissions of each configuration file are specified by a set of variables for each configuration file.
 All configuration files have the same seven variables.
-The variables are named as shown below with FILE_NAME being replaced by the name of the configuration file with the `.` being replace with a `_`.
-For instance, for the vas.conf file, FILE_NAME would be replaced in the variable names below with vas_conf.
+The variables are named as shown below with `FILE_NAME` being replaced by the name of the configuration file with any `.`'s in the file name nbeing replace with an `_`.
+For instance, for the `vas.conf` file, `FILE_NAME` would be replaced in the variable names below with `vas_conf`.

 * `client_config_FILE_NAME` is a list of items to set or clear in the file.
-The format of the items will vary by configuration file and will be specified in the section for each file.
+The format of the items will vary by configuration file and will be specified in the section for each file found below.

     Default values is:
     ```yaml